systemg

 purge

-Remove all systemg state and start fresh.
+Remove systemg state and start fresh.

 $ sysg purge